As Singapore gets richer, more people left behind

 Unlike Hong Kong, Singapore has not set an official poverty line, and the government has rejected calls to introduce a minimum wage.

-What PAP has done is to make it harder for firms to recruit low-cost foreigners, tighten requirements to boost wages at the low-end, and amend labor laws to give more job security.
+What PAP has done is to make it harder for firms to recruit low-cost foreigners, tighten requirements to boost wages at the low-end, and amend labour laws to give more job security.

 There are also plans to expand social protection and increase spending on healthcare.
 And while Singapore isn't going to raise income tax anytime soon, it has raised taxes on bigger cars and luxury homes.